Mangalore tiles: Preparation

 First, laterite clay is collected, placed in a mold, and precisely cut to measurement.
 Then the piece of clay is placed on a tile press which shapes the tile and applies the factory logo.
 Any extra clay is removed by hand and usually reused It is fired in a kiln, and the density of the clay tile is a function of the length of time and temperature at which it is heated.

 Clay tiles are often white, yellow, orange or brown in color.
 However, they can be colored or styled according to one’s preference by spraying a glaze or engobe before firing in the kiln.
 The extreme heat of the kiln permanently bonds the color to the tile, ensuring the color does not peel or fade away over time.
 Once fired and glazed, it is ready, and is stored for transport/shipping.

 Trade, commerce and geographical spread

 Tiles are exported to East Asia, Europe, Australia, Africa, and the Middle East.
 This tile is exquisitely used for roof tiling along Malabar Coast and Konkan Coast of India.

 At helm of the industry the production of Mangalore tiles was prominent in South Canara, Malabar District along Chaliyar and Quilon along Ithikkara River.

+In 2026, restrictions on clay extraction threatened Mangalore tile production.